Is the CompTIA Data+ Worth It?

 Yes, the Data+ is worth it for marketing analysts as well as analysts who work in sectors less commonly associated with big data.
 If it's your job to make data-driven business decisions but you wouldn't typically refer to yourself as a data analyst, there's still plenty on the Data+ for you and your career.

-Understanding where data can be housed and how to access it in different formats is crucial for being a well-rounded marketing analyst, and similarly so is showing you know how to execute a number of different data manipulation techniques.
+Understanding where data can be housed and how to access it in different formats is crucial for being a well-rounded marketing analyst, and similarly, showing that you know how to execute a number of different data manipulation techniques is crucial.

 Is Data+ Worth it for a Network Administrator?

-It's never a bad idea to expand your experience and round out your credentials.
-A network administrator who earns the Data+ demonstrates that they know how to make really smart decisions with all the relevant data taken into account.
+Expanding your experience and rounding out your credentials is never a bad idea.
+A network administrator who earns the Data+ demonstrates that they know how to make really smart decisions, taking all the relevant data into account.

 Using Data+ to Learn Skills